 So, what are the best logs for a wood burning stove?
 Any non-resinous hard wood can give you a good burn, but our three favorites are:

-- Oak: Known for its long, slow burns, oak is likely the best firewood wood out there.
-Oak is a dense hardwood that is available throughout most regions of North America.
-While oak wood can take a little longer than other woods to become properly seasoned, the fire from well seasoned oak in your wood stove can’t be beat.
+1. Oak: Known for its long, slow burns, oak is likely the best firewood wood.
+Oak is a dense hardwood available throughout most regions of North America.
+While oak wood can take a little longer to become properly seasoned than other firewoods, the fire from well seasoned oak in your wood stove can’t be beat.
 This is the mainstream firewood favorite for wood stoves, and probably one of the all-around best logs for a wood burning stove.

 While oak, ash, and maple are our top three, there are many other types of firewood wood that are acceptable for wood stoves:

 Not all wood is created equal.
 Just as there are firewood types we recommend, there are also several we do not recommend using.
 Most of these are not recommended because they are either softwoods, highly resinous, or both!
 Softwoods burn quickly in,efficiently and produce harmful chemicals.
 Resinous woods produce thick oils that blacken glass and foul the inside of your stove.
 We do not recommend using the following firewood types: